selefaith26/Credit-Clustering/credit_report.md

 **Strengths:** Simple to compute and interpret, provides a clear numerical measure of relationship strength, and helps identify redundant features before modeling.

-**Weaknesses:** Only measures linear relationships — two variables can have a strong non-linear relationship but a near-zero correlation coefficient.
+**Weaknesses:** Only measures linear relationships, two variables can have a strong non-linear relationship but a near-zero correlation coefficient.
 Also does not imply causation.

-**Real-world example:** In finance, analysts compute the correlation between a stock's returns and a market index to measure how much the stock moves with the overall market — known as beta (Han, Kamber, & Pei, 2022).
+**Real-world example:** In finance, analysts compute the correlation between a stock's returns and a market index to measure how much the stock moves with the overall market, known as beta (Han, Kamber, & Pei, 2022).

 ---